 A Brief: What Is Node.JS?

-Node.JS was developed to be a lightweight solution for web development and is best when used for building scalable, high-performing apps.
+Node.JS was developed to be a lightweight solution for web app development.
+Being a custom Node JS development company we use it for building scalable, high-performing apps.
 With a huge community of supporters, many popular companies use Node.JS in their technology stack.
 Corporations, such as GoDaddy, Groupon, Microsoft, and Amazon Web Services, use Node.JS as their JS runtime system.

 Some features of Node.JS that make it such a popular choice are-